NOAA-GFDL/MDTF-diagnostics/diagnostics/top_heaviness_metric/doc/top_heaviness_metric.rst

 Required model output variables
 -------------------------------

-1) wap (plev x lat x lon) : Vertical Velocity [Pa/s], which can be either the monthly mean in a certain year or the long-term monthly mean (or seasonal) mean.
+1) wap (plev x lat x lon) : Vertical Velocity [Pa/s], which can be either the monthly mean for a certain year or the long-term monthly/season mean.

 References
 ----------